Last Wednesday in State Parliament:

 Major rail projects

-The award-winning regional rail link project is being rolled out by the coalition government and is running ahead of time and within budget.
+The award winning regional rail link project is being rolled out by the coalition government and is running ahead of time and within budget.
 There are 23 additional peak-hour services into the west and north-west and 10 additional peak-hour services into Victoria’s regions.

 Further improvements will also flow to V/Line as part of the $2 million to $2.5 million Cranbourne-Pakenham rail project — and of course the people of Pakenham get this fantastic new depot the size of AAMI stadium to house and maintain all of the trains.
+It is a great outcome.

 Regional Rail Link was initiated under Labor, and substantially funded under Federal Labor.
 Would it have happened under the Coalition?
 Well certainly not if Tony Abbott had been running the country.
 What about the State Coalition?
 We’ll never know — until recently apart from $500 million additional funding for RRL, they had not funded any really big public transport initiatives — the Dandenong line package has at last broken the ice.